 Explain the reasons for getting tested.

-“Colorectal cancer is the second leading cancer killer.
+- “Colorectal cancer is one of the deadliest and most common cancers.
 People over age 50 have the highest risk.”

-Here are some ways to help a friend or loved one:
+Here are some ways to support a friend or loved one:

-- Look on the Internet for descriptions of the different tests.
+- Look online for descriptions of different colorectal cancer tests.

-- If you are age 50 or older, set the example.
-Get tested for colorectal cancer and share your experience.
+- If you are age 50 to 75, set the example – get tested for colorectal cancer and share your experience.

-- Offer to drive your loved one to the appointment for testing.
+- Offer to drive your loved one to the appointment.